KDE/documentation-develop-kde-org/content/docs/getting-started/kirigami/advanced-connect_models/index.md

 tutorial](/docs/getting-started/kirigami/advanced-connect_backend/), you can
 connect C++ code to QML by creating a class that will be treated as just another component in QML.
-However, you may want to represent more complicated data, such as if your data needs to act as a custom [ListModel](docs:qtquick;qml-qtqml-models-listmodel.html) or in some way needs to be delegated from a [Repeater](docs:qtquick;qml-qtquick-repeater.html).
+However, you may want to represent more complicated data, such as data that needs to act as a custom [ListModel](docs:qtquick;qml-qtqml-models-listmodel.html) or in some way needs to be delegated from a [Repeater](docs:qtquick;qml-qtquick-repeater.html).